Filter Data

 With Holistics filters, you can:

-- Filter multiple charts at once
+- Filter multiple visualizations at once

 - Track which filters are active on your dashboard